 For 30 years, the Cargo Distribution Centre in Bremen has delivered excellence – as an investment location and a logistics hub.
 Opened in the mid-1980s, it was Germany's first 'freight village' and broke new ground in freight transportation.
 Today more than 150 companies employing approximately 8,000 people are based at the site.
 It covers an area of around 500 hectares and now offers four different options for transporting freight.
 The site has optimum transport links to road, rail and water, and is extending its range of services to include air freight, thanks to its proximity to Bremen City Airport.
 Bremen's Cargo Distribution Centre is also the only terminal for integrated road-rail transport in Germany that operates purely within the private sector.

 The Cargo Distribution Centre in Bremen has an impressive track record in various rankings.
 A study of the top 20 cargo distribution centres in Germany conducted by the German Association for Cargo Distribution Centres (DGG) in 2012 ranked Bremen first.
 This opinion was shared by the Munich-based logistics property specialist Logivest and the Fraunhofer Working Group for Supply Chain Services in Nuremberg, whose joint study LoGe 2015: The most successful logistics hubs in Germany also ranked the Bremen centre first.
 Bremen's Cargo Distribution Centre is leading the way in Europe, too.
-Only Interporto Verona scored more favourably in a benchmarking study conducted by the DGG in November 2015.
+It has been in first place since 2020.

 A fundamental strength of the Cargo Distribution Centre in Bremen is its geographical location.
 It is situated at the heart of the North Range ports and offers direct links to the ports in Hamburg, Bremerhaven and Wilhelmshaven.
 Its location is strategically important for inland transport.
 The 281 autobahn makes the centre even more accessible.
 As well as improving the flow of traffic, it links Bremen directly to the JadeWeserPort via the B6 and A28/A29 and from 2021 will also connect the A1 and A27.
 The direct link to the A27 will save time and money and be advantageous for container traffic to Bremerhaven.
 Work on the new section of motorway is expected to begin in mid- to late 2016.